thacherT1D/webdevstuff/Agile_Project_Management/Q2_Project.desc.md

 * Link to your final deployed site, your video, your respositories, and your write-up
 * This will be added to your web development portfolio

-<a id="present"></a>

 ## Present your work to the class

 * Be prepared to spend ~10 minutes presenting your work to the class.

----

-This is a realistic approximation of what developing real products on a software team is like.
-You will have approximately 20-25 hours of class time to work on this. **It will not be enough time to do a good job on this project**.
-Plan on spending extra time outside of class, and coordinate this time with your team.
-This is another Big Deal Week, and you should put maximum effort into making it successful.
-You can and should use your teammates, classmates on other teams, and your instructors as learning resources, but this should be your own work.